hrldcpr/Bezier.hs/README.md

 Bezier.hs is a quick demonstration of how simple Bezier curves are, and how easily you can implement them in Haskell.

+*TODO compare functional, applicative, and monadic implementations, they're all cool.*

 For example, to play with the Bezier curve on the four points of the unit square you would run:

-    > ghci
+    > ghci Bezier.hs
-    >> :l Bezier.hs
     >> let squareCurve = bezier [[0.0, 0.0], [0.0, 1.0], [1.0, 1.0], [1.0, 0.0]]

 And then you can see where the curve is at various points along its path from t=0 to t=1:

     >> squareCurve 0.0
       [0.0,0.0]